madrecha/marwaridictionary/README.md

 ## 2. Long-term Vision

-We have documented the medium-term and long-term plan in [PLAN.md](https://github.com/madrecha/marwaridictionary/blob/master/PLAN.md).
-We plan to have so many features.
+We have documented the medium-term and long-term plan in [PLAN](https://github.com/madrecha/marwaridictionary/blob/master/PLAN.md).

+You can go through it as we plan to have so many features.
 Stay tuned. 😊

 ## 3. Features